-I felt the same way about Little Rock, Arkansas.
-For the capital of a state, the city isn’t as paraded or renowned as most, but I firmly believe, the city is more than the sum of its parts.
-If you gently peel away the pieces of the city, you get a different picture than what you started with and that is a picture worth talking about.
-So without further ado, here is a pocket guide to Little Rock, Arkansas.
+For the capital of a state, Little Rock isn’t as paraded or renowned as most, but I firmly believe, the city is more than the sum of its parts.
+If you gently peel away the pieces, you get a different picture than what you started with and that picture is absolutely worth talking about.
+So without further ado, I present to you a guide to Little Rock, Arkansas.
 I tried my best not to leave out any of the amazing things to do in this city (tried being the keyword).
 Here goes…

 Know Before You Go